EUPP-benchmark/climetlab-eumetnet-postprocessing-benchmark/docs/source/files/EUPPBench_datasets.rst

 3 - Getting the observations corresponding to the (re)forecasts
 ---------------------------------------------------------------

-Once obtained, the observations (if available) corresponding to the downloaded forecasts or reforecasts can be retrieved in the `xarray`_ format by using the ``get_observations_as_xarray`` method:
+For the users using the climetlab plugin, once the (re)forecasts have been obtained, the observations (if available) corresponding to the downloaded forecasts or reforecasts can be retrieved in the `xarray`_ format by using the ``get_observations_as_xarray`` method: